-We’ve now had over 400,000 Australians visit our website which means that more and more people are discovering how they can invest without high-costs, complexity or conflicts of interest.
+Millions of Australians have visited our website which means that more and more people are discovering how they can invest without high-costs, complexity or conflicts of interest.

-Over the past year there have been some new robo-advice services and automated investment apps launch in Australia.
-The increasing choice means that consumers now need to carefully consider what the right option is for them, as well as weigh up the costs and risks of each service.
+The increasing choice means that consumers need to carefully consider what the right option is for them, as well as weigh up the costs and risks of each service.

 1. What are the total costs?

-When we asked our clients, low fees were one of their most important factors for selecting an automated investment service.
-This makes sense because automated investing can be less than half the cost of seeing a traditional adviser and investing in active funds.
+Low fees are one of their most important factors for selecting an any investment service.
+The great thing about automated investing is that it can be less than half the cost of seeing a traditional adviser and investing in active funds.

-Other automated investment products we’ve seen have a low ‘headline’ management fee but then there are a list of other costs that are hidden away in the small print.
+Many investment apps and online investment options market themselves as having low or no fees but there are a list of other costs that are hidden away in the small print.
 For instance:

-Some charge separately for brokerage – this incentivises them to ‘overtrade’ to make commissions which we strongly believe is not in the best interest of our clients.
+- Some charge separately for brokerage – this incentivises them to ‘overtrade’ to make commissions

-Some charge for advice but make you implement, monitor and manage your portfolio on your own.
-What good is advice if you have to pay layers of fees to actually invest?
+- Some charge for advice but make you implement, monitor and manage your portfolio on your own.

 These extra costs can mean that you may end up paying a whole lot more in the end.